More interviews didn’t equal more minority hirings in NFL

 Perhaps an increase in minority executives will lead to more minority head coaches.
 Ultimately, the owners are the ones making the decision and 31 of the 32 are white.
 They have to be convinced.

-“I got this job simply because I was the best football coach that they wanted in this situation, and I happen to be African American,” Cullee said Friday.
+“I got this job simply because I was the best football coach that they wanted in this situation, and I happen to be African American,” Culley said Friday.
 “I’m proud of that.
 I’m happy for that.
 And I hope if me getting this job because of that reason allows other teams in this league to see that … so be it.
 I’m part of it and I’m for that.”

 In November, the NFL implemented a resolution that rewards organizations with draft picks for developing minority coaches and front office executives who become head coaches, general managers or team presidents for other clubs.